6 Rugged and Brutal Workout Finishers That Also Build Mental Toughness

 - Performed 6 times total (three each hand)

-Go moderate with the weight upon first attempt.
+Go moderate with the weight upon the first attempt.
 The workload soon creeps up and the grip will get fried.
 Feel free to use either a dumbbell or a kettlebell.
 In all honesty, it makes no difference and comes down to preference.

 45lb Plate Walk